anjana-ks/OIBSIP/Anjanaks_Task1/README.md

 > **Inspiration, sorted by shade.** A minimalist, Pinterest-inspired visual moodboard hub where objects, architecture, nature, and design fragments are grouped by cohesive color palettes and aesthetic vibes.

-Built as a static landing page for **Oasis Infobyte — Level 1, Task 1** (Web Development Internship).

 ---

 ## Live Demo & Video